hzeller/folve/README.md

 Very useful is the `-p <port>` that starts a HTTP status server.
 Let's use some example filters from this distribution;
 if you are in the Folve source directory, you find the directory `demo-filters/` that contains subdirectories with filters.
+If we pass this directory to folve, folve will search in this directory for named filters:

     mkdir /tmp/test-mount
     ./folve -C demo-filters -p 17322 -f \